It's official! Prince Harry and Meghan Markle are getting married

 Rumors of an engagement have been swirling since the couple made their first appearance together in September at the Invictus Games, the prince's sporting tournament for injured or sick veterans.
 At the closing ceremony, cameras caught the prince giving Markle a kiss on the cheek.

-Markle is no stranger to the spotlight.
-She has long championed charitable causes and is an advocate for UN Women, the United Nations office for gender equality and the empowerment of women, as well as a global ambassador for World Vision.
+The Los Angeles native is no stranger to the spotlight.
+Markle has long championed charitable causes and is an advocate for UN Women, the United Nations office for gender equality and the empowerment of women, as well as a global ambassador for World Vision.

 To many, the royal family's embrace of Markle, who is biracial and attended a Roman Catholic school, is an acknowledgment of the demands and challenges of modern life.